bnjenner/cyprob/README.md

 # cyprob

-Python library for probability and statistics using C++, pybind11, and Boost
+Python library for probability and statistics using C++, pybind11, and Boost.

+Side quest for "Computational Biology: Machine Learning Fundamentals" course at BU meant to gain experience in making python libaries in C++.

 ## Installation